 How much sleep do we need?

 Most adults need between seven and nine hours of sleep per night.
-Full stop.
+Period.
 Anyone who says they need less is lying to themselves.
 Very few people actually get by on very, very little sleep.
 We can safely assume that we are not one of them.
 For a few years, I only got six or seven hours of sleep, because with two teenagers and a full-time job, there just weren’t enough hours in the day.
 And: I was always tired.
-I thought I had some kind of undiscovered virus inside me that made me tired … According to the National Sleep Foundation, it’s probably not a big problem to miss an hour of sleep every now and then.
-But getting too little sleep on a consistent basis is a concern.
+I believed in between that I was carrying some undiscovered virus that made me tired … According to the National Sleep Foundation, it’s probably not a big problem to miss an hour of sleep every now and then.
+However, getting too little sleep on a consistent basis is a concern.
 Sleep deprivation is associated with health consequences such as obesity and high blood pressure.
-You also have slower reaction times when driving or operating machinery.
-And on top of that, lack of sleep causes bad moods, concentration problems and mood swings.
-All of which is not what a woman needs!
+You also have slower reaction times while driving or operating machinery.
+And on top of that, lack of sleep causes bad mood, concentration problems and mood swings.
+All of which is not something a woman needs!

 For example, our body releases more somatotropin – also called growth hormone.
 This can be used to rebuild muscles and joints.
 The more sleep we get, the better our body can repair itself.

-In the brain, cerebrospinal fluid is pumped through our brain faster.
-You can think of it as a hose that quickly flushes through and removes everything that needs to come out of the brain.
+In the brain, cerebrospinal fluid – our cerebrospinal fluid for short – is pumped through our brain faster.
+You can think of it as a squeegee that quickly blows through and removes everything that needs to come out of the brain.
 And in the morning you wake up with a clear head.

-While the brain is being scrubbed and cleaned, our heart is enjoying some relaxing time.
-During the non-REM phases, both the heart rate and the blood pressure drop.
-The same goes for breathing: we breathe more slowly and regularly when we sleep.
-During the day, our breathing varies greatly depending on our effort.
+While the brain is being scrubbed and cleaned, our heart is taking a breather.
+During the non-REM phases, both heart rate and blood pressure drop.
+Breathing is similar: we breathe more slowly and regularly when we sleep.
+Then again, during the day, our breathing varies greatly depending on exertion.

 Our digestion is also related to our sleep: certain foods such as soybeans, cashews or cocoa powder contain the essential amino acid tryptophan.
 Among other things, tryptophan causes sleepiness.
-With carbohydrate-rich meals, the following happens: the carbohydrates make the tryptophan more available to the brain, which is why we can become tired.
-For those who would like to delve deeper into this, I would recommend sleep.org.
+Now, what happens with carbohydrate-rich meals is that the carbohydrates make the tryptophan more available to the brain, which is why we can get sleepy.
+For those who want to delve deeper here, sleep.org is recommended.

 What do hormones have to do with our sleep?

-- Melatonin, the “sleep hormone”, decisively determines our day-night rhythm.
+1- Melatonin, the “sleep hormone”, decisively determines our day-night rhythm.
 It regulates our sleep.
 As soon as our retina stops receiving light impulses in the evening, the pineal gland releases melatonin.
-In the morning, when the light comes on, the melatonin level drops again to the daytime level.
-In addition, altered oestrogen and progesterone levels can influence our melatonin levels.
+In the morning, when the light comes on, the melatonin level drops back to the daytime level.
+In addition, altered estrogen and progesterone levels can affect our melatonin levels.

-– Are you still exposed to artificial light (e.g. screen, mobile phone) in the evening before going to bed?
+– Are you still exposed to artificial light (e.g. screen, cell phone) in the evening before going to bed?
 This can affect the release of melatonin and thus your sleep.

-- Progesterone is the hormone that calms and relaxes us.
+2- Progesterone, is the hormone that calms and relaxes us.
 During perimenopause, the first thing that decreases is progesterone secretion.
-Such an age-related progesterone deficiency during the perimenopause can manifest itself as restlessness, irritability, anxiety and sleep disturbances.
+Such an age-related progesterone deficiency during perimenopause can be manifested by restlessness, irritability, anxiety and sleep disturbances.
 This includes a tendency to wake up frequently.
-Progesterone is the hormone that is most effective in the second half of the cycle and during pregnancy.
-It stimulates the growth of the lining of the uterus and it then prepares it for the implantation of the fertilised egg.
-If fertilisation of the egg occurs, progesterone prevents further follicle maturation.
+Progesterone is the hormone that acts mainly in the second half of the cycle and during pregnancy.
+It stimulates the growth of the uterine lining and it then prepares it for the implantation of the fertilized egg.
+If fertilization of the egg occurs, progesterone prevents further follicle maturation.
 Progesterone has a relaxing effect because it increases the production of GABA.
-This is a messenger substance in our brain that supports sleep.
-If less progesterone is secreted, less GABA is secreted, which can lead to sleep disorders.
+This is a neurotransmitter, in our brain, that supports sleep.
+If less progesterone is released, less GABA is also released, which can then lead to sleep disturbances.

-- Do you have problems falling asleep or sleeping through the night and are between 35 and 50 years old?
+Do you have problems falling asleep or sleeping through the night and are between the ages of about 35 and 50?
 Then this can also be related to a decreasing progesterone level.

-- At the same time, stress can lead to less progesterone reaching the cells.
+3- At the same time, stress can cause less progesterone to reach the cells.
 The “stress hormone” cortisol is responsible for this.
 When we suffer from chronic stress, our body uses up cortisol faster than it can produce it.
 To meet the demand anyway, it goes to pregnenolone.
 Pregnenolone is the prehormone of progesterone and progesterone is the prehormone of cortisol.
-So cortisol is produced at the expense of our progesterone supply.
+So cortisol is made at the expense of our progesterone supply.
 And if that’s not enough on its own, cortisol can also additionally block our progesterone receptors.
-This means that although progesterone is present in the blood, it does not reach the cell nucleus and thus cannot act accordingly.
-As a result, our stress tolerance decreases and we don’t calm down and feel run down.
+Meaning, although progesterone is present in the blood, it does not reach the nucleus and thus cannot act accordingly.
+As a result, our stress tolerance decreases and we don’t calm down and feel rushed.

-- If the thyroid gland is underactive, fewer thyroid hormones are produced.
-These are important, however, because a corresponding amount of thyroid hormones are needed to produce progesterone.
-Progesterone is formed from pregnenolone this is in turn formed from cholesterol and our thyroid hormones are responsible for that.
-If our thyroid is already at its limit, this also affects our progesterone levels.
+4- If the thyroid gland is underactive, fewer thyroid hormones are produced.
+These are important, however, because a corresponding amount of thyroid hormones is needed to produce progesterone.
+This is because progesterone is formed from pregnenolone and pregnenolone is in turn formed from cholesterol and our thyroid hormones are responsible for this.
+If our thyroid is already at its limit, this will also affect our progesterone levels.